VoxelForge/VoxelForge/mods/HUD/mcl_inventory/API.md

 # `mcl_inventory`

 ## `mcl_inventory.to_craft_grid(player, craft)`
 Puts the specified craft on the players crafting grid from player's inventory.
-For 3x3 recipes a crafting table needs to be nearby.
+The supported recipes are limited by the current width of the player's `craft` inventory (3 when using a crafting table, 2 when using the inventory)

 ## `mcl_inventory.fill_grid(player)`
 Maximizes all itemstacks on the crafting grid grom the player's inventory equally for bulk crafting.